As pressure mounts, Microsoft hints it may end political giving to Republicans who voted to overturn election

 But on this particular political issue, the Lincoln Project appears unwilling to leave Microsoft to its cautious approach.
 Vance described the Lincoln Project as “the enforcer” for the coalition of largely Republican organizations that formed to defeat Donald Trump and the broader movement of Trumpism, which has sought to undermine democratic institutions.

-“Within that community, the Lincoln Project is the enforcer, the ‘we’re not pulling any punches, we’re gonna get in your face — that’s why they exist,” Vance said.
+“Within that community, the Lincoln Project is the enforcer, the ‘we’re not pulling any punches, we’re gonna get in your face’ — that’s why they exist,” Vance said.
 “They are going to wage constant war against [Trumpism].
 And they’re never going to back down.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.